 Here are a few things to know about the weather in Paris in the winter.

 Temperatures aren’t extreme.

 Temperatures tend to be chilly, but rather mild with the right clothes–think highs in the low 40’s Fahrenheit (or around 5-6 degrees Celsius).

 During winter in Paris, daylight doesn’t stick around very long, with an average of 8-9 hours of daylight each day (as opposed to around double that in the summer).

 It doesn’t snow often in Paris, and when it does, it’s typically later in the season–think late January or February.

 If it happens to snow during your visit to Paris in the winter, count yourself very lucky and immediately start taking All The Pictures!

-Hotel Bellevue Montmartre — We chose to base ourselves in Montmartre for our second trip to Paris, and were completely satisfied with our choice!
-Set on a quiet street just a 5-minute walk from Sacre Coeur and a 10-minute walk from a metro to whisk us away to anywhere we needed to go in Paris, we couldn’t have found a better location for the price.
+Hotel Bellevue Montmartre — We chose to base ourselves in Montmartre during one visit to Paris, and were completely satisfied with our choice!
+Set on a quiet street just a 5-minute walk from Sacre Coeur and a 10-minute walk from a metro to whisk us away to anywhere we needed to go in Paris, we couldn’t have found a better location in Montmartre for the price.